Articles

 - Unsaturated fats.
 It's not entirely clear why, but it's thought that the "good" fats in nuts — both monounsaturated and polyunsaturated fats — lower bad cholesterol levels.

 - Plant sterols.
-Some nuts contain plant sterols, a substance that can help lower your cholesterol.
+Some nuts contain plant sterols, a substance that can help lower cholesterol.
 Plant sterols are often added to products such as margarine and orange juice for additional health benefits, but sterols occur naturally in nuts.